VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 Your mystical touch can mend wounds.
 As an action, you can spend 1 ki point to touch a creature and restore a number of hit points equal to a roll of your Martial Arts die + your Wisdom modifier.

-When you use your Flurry of Blows, you can replace one of the unarmed strikes with a use of this feature without spending a ki point for the healing.
+When you use your Flurry of Blows, you can replace one of the Unarmed Strikes with a use of this feature without spending a ki point for the healing.

 You can use this feature a number of times equal to your proficiency bonus, and you regain all uses on a short or long rest.

 #### Hand of Harm [Updated]

 You use your ki to inflict wounds.
-When you hit a creature with an unarmed strike, you can spend 1 ki point to deal extra necrotic damage equal to 1d4 + your Wisdom modifier.
+When you hit a creature with an Unarmed Strike, you can spend 1 ki point to deal extra necrotic damage equal to 1d4 + your Wisdom modifier.

 #### Physician's Touch [Updated]